ramanait/NodeExpressCRUD/README.md

 # Mongoose

-model.save() // model.create() to create or add the data in the database model.find() // list all the records in model model.findOne({})
+model.save() // model.insert() to create or add the data in the database model.find() // list all the records in model model.findOne({})